GuidoEzequiel/Aureum_Automation_Framework_Challenge/README.md

   - For each element, the function will pass that element to a provided callback function.
   - The arguments to the function are a DOM element and a callback function (that takes a DOM element as its argument).

+# Pet Store API Automation Project

+This project is designed to automate testing for the Pet Store API.
+The API allows for management of pet inventory, store orders, and user interactions within the Pet Store.

+## Implemented Endpoints

+- [x] `POST /pet/{petId}/uploadImage` - Uploads an image for a pet.
+- [-] `POST /pet` - Add a new pet to the store.

+## Remaining Endpoints to Implement

+### Pet Endpoints

+- [ ] `PUT /pet` - Update an existing pet.
+- [ ] `GET /pet/findByStatus` - Finds Pets by status.
+- [ ] `GET /pet/findByTags` - Finds Pets by tags.
+- [ ] `GET /pet/{petId}` - Find pet by ID.
+- [ ] `POST /pet/{petId}` - Updates a pet in the store with form data.1
+- [ ] `DELETE /pet/{petId}` - Deletes a pet.

+### Store Endpoints
+- [ ] `GET /store/inventory` - Returns pet inventories by status.
+- [ ] `POST /store/order` - Place an order for a pet.
+- [ ] `GET /store/order/{orderId}` - Find purchase order by ID.
+- [ ] `DELETE /store/order/{orderId}` - Delete purchase order by ID.

+### User Endpoints
+- [ ] `POST /user/createWithList` - Creates list of users with given input array.
+- [ ] `GET /user/{username}` - Get user by user name.
+- [ ] `PUT /user/{username}` - Update user.
+- [ ] `DELETE /user/{username}` - Delete user.
+- [ ] `GET /user/login` - Logs user into the system.
+- [ ] `GET /user/logout` - Logs out current logged in user session.
+- [ ] `POST /user/createWithArray` - Creates list of users with given input array.
+- [ ] `POST /user` - Create user.

 ## PENDING TO IMPLEMENT:
  - Remove console.logs
  - Review and add Comments.
  - Use user data from a .json file instead of hardcoding it.
  - Encrypt credentials.

+## Considerations:
+ - Cucumber expressions don't seem to be working with webdriver.io so Regex was used for passing parameters from the feature files.
+ - 'And' cucumber notation does not work natively with webdriver.io in the step definitions.

+ ### API Considerations

+- I took the deliberate decision to include scenarios with explicit HTTP method details to test negative cases since the audience for this has technical knowledge evaluating API testing proficiency.
+- This way looks more clear and directly shows how the API handles incorrect or unexpected usage.
+- In scenarios involving non-technical people I would rather take the approach to keep this logic into the steps/api methods themselves.
+And use a less technical languaje to communicate it's actions in business terms.

 ## Contact